PowerShell/PowerShell/docs/DOCSMIGRATION.md

 # Documentation Migration

-The docs folder in this repo contains documentation about the PowerShell source code and build environment.
+The docs folder in this repository contains documentation about the PowerShell source code and build environment.

-User-focused documentation has been moved to the [MicrosoftDocs/PowerShell-Docs][01] repo.
+User-focused documentation has been moved to the [MicrosoftDocs/PowerShell-Docs][01] repository.

-The files from the `learning-powershell` folder have been removed from this repo.
+The files from the `learning-powershell` folder have been removed from this repository.
 This list provides links to suitable replacements.

 - **create-powershell-scripts.md**
   - [about_Scripts][06]